toolera/csvtoxlsx/README.md

 **Machine Learning Engineer** specializing in production ML systems, MLOps, and end-to-end model deployment.
 I build scalable AI solutions across computer vision, NLP, and financial ML with real-world business impact.

 ## 🚀 About Me
-- 🛠️ **ML Engineer** focused on production systems and model deployment
+- 🛠️ **ML Engineer** focused on production systems and model deployment.
-- 🎓 MBA candidate in AI at Azerbaijan State University of Economics
+- 🎓 MBA candidate in AI at Azerbaijan State University of Economics.
-- ⚡ Expert in building end-to-end ML pipelines and scalable architecture
+- ⚡ Expert in building end-to-end ML pipelines and scalable architecture.
-- 📊 Specialized in financial ML, computer vision, and NLP applications
+- 📊 Specialized in financial ML, computer vision, and NLP applications.

 ## 🔥 Featured Projects